Tag Archive for: prevention

 Read the full article on physc.org

-Lead testing in the field
+Lead testing in the field-nieuw

 AMOLF researchers have used the special properties of perovskite semiconductors to develop a simple spray test to demonstrate the presence of lead.
 Perovskite is a material suitable for use in LEDs and solar cells, for example.